 We look at how it works, its features and if it’s worth the fee.

-What is gohenry?gohenry is a financial tool for children aged from 6 to 18 (and for their parents).
+What is GoHenry?GoHenry is a financial tool for children aged 6 to 18 (as well as for their parents).
 It consists of:

 - A parent account.
-Parents can access it through an app, use it to top up the child’s account and to apply parental control on children’s spending habits.
+Parents can access it through an app, use it to top up the child’s account and to apply parental controls on their children’s spending habits.

 - A child account.
-Children can see their balance and the spending limits you’ve established for them in the app.
+Children can see their balance and the spending limits parents have established for them in the app.

 - A Visa prepaid card.
-The card can be used by children to make purchases in shops and online and withdraw cash from ATMs.
+The card can be used by children to make purchases in shops and online, as well as withdraw cash from ATMs.